Vawkavysk: Grand Duchy of Lithuania

 Vawkavysk came under the rule of Grand Duke Vytenis and became part of the Grand Duchy of Lithuania in 1293.

 It was from a now non-existent castle in Vawkavysk that, in 1385, Jogaila sent his envoys to Kraków to ask for the hand of the Queen of Poland, Jadwiga.
 He declared that he along with the Lithuanian people was to adopt the Catholic faith, and received the Polish envoys after a long-awaited decision on 11 January 1386.
 In 1386 Jogaila was baptized as Władysław II Jagiełło in Kraków and became King of Poland.
 Jagiełło, while in Vawkavysk in 1387, ordered the destruction of pagan deities.

-In 1409 the town was attacked and plundered by the Teutonic Knights under the command of Hochmeister Ulrich von Jungingen and its residents taken captive.
-On 16 March 1410, the town was seized again and burnt under the command of Ordensmarschall Frederic von Wallenrode and its residents were murdered.
+In 1409 the town was attacked and plundered by the Teutonic Knights under the command of Grand Master Ulrich von Jungingen and its residents taken captive.
+On 16 March 1410, the town was seized again and burnt under the command of Marshal Frederic von Wallenrode and its residents were murdered.
 On 15 July 1410, the Vawkavysk banner participated in the Battle of Grunwald against the Teutonic Order.
 In 1430 the church of St. Nicholas was built.
 Vawkavysk was included in the composition of the Grand Duchy of Lithuania in 1441 after being under its authority since 1258.

-In 1503 Vawkavysk was granted Magdeburg city rights by Polish king Alexander I Jagiellon.
+In 1503 Vawkavysk was granted Magdeburg city rights by Polish king Alexander Jagiellon.
 These rights were confirmed by different kings up to 1773.
 The town received its personal coat of arms of a wolf's head on a blue background.
 In 1507, Vawkavysk became part of the Nowogródek Voivodeship and was capital of Wołkowysk powiat until 1795.
 By 1513, Vawkavysk had 9 streets.
 A church was mentioned as having existed since 1536, while a monastery of Jesuits was founded in 1598.
 From 1566, Vawkavysk was also a venue for General Sejmiks, which provincial delegates and senators attended, that were held for the whole of Lithuania.
-The most prominent nobility of Vawkavysk at this time included the Gołgowski and Piotrowicz families.